Rider briefing will be emailed to entrants in the week before the event.

 There will be a number of options for Feed/Technical Assistance:

 Feed/Tech #1 – At the event staging area a Feed/Technical Area will be available.

 If you encounter a slower rider, shout ‘Track Left’ or ‘Track Right’ to indicate the side you wish to pass, and wait for them to give way.
 You must wait for them to acknowledge you and to either move over or say which side you can overtake on.
 Most inexperienced riders will instinctively move to the left.
 Note that you need only give way when you feel it is safe to do so.
 If stopping, call ‘Stopping’.

-There will be marshals stationed throughout the course all equipped with 2 way radios.
+There will be marshals stationed throughout the course.

 Rule of 3 for injured rider